Eluinhost/FancyFreeze/README.md

 [Preview](http://gfycat.com/VictoriousBelovedAndalusianhorse)

-Stepping outside of the boundary will teleport the player back to the initial freeze location.
+Stepping outside of the boundary will teleport the player back to the initial freeze location with some more particle effects.
+All particle effects are only visible to the player that is frozen.

-A player that is frozen will also be sent 'fake' potion effects: slowness, jump boost and mining fatigue.
+A player that is frozen will also be sent 'fake' potion effects depending on configuration: slowness, jump boost, blindness and mining fatigue.
 When they are unfrozen these potion effects are removed and any overwritten potion effects are sent back to the player.

 # Commands